ovkent01/SQITK3073PROJECT/README.md

 ## 📌 Overview

+This is a group project for the SQIT 3073: Business Analytic Programming course.
 This Streamlit-powered dashboard allows users to compare and forecast the performance of up to 5 selected Malaysian stocks.
 The application retrieves 3-month historical stock data via the Yahoo Finance API and provides optional 30-day price predictions using the Random Forest machine learning model.

 Developed as part of a project for data analytics learning, this tool aims to make stock trend analysis intuitive and accessible.